The Lab Interpretation Course for Nurse Practitioners: Trusted by 1,000+ Across North America

 • Thrombocytosis

-• Stepwise approach to interpreting iron studies and common deficiencies
+• Stepwise approach to iron studies and common deficiencies

 • Iron studies: